Read This First

 Prompt 2: For each of the 16 concepts above, create 3 scenarios depicting the concept in action.

-The central claim is this: These scenarios aim to provide a deeper understanding of how existentialist concepts manifest in everyday life.
+In plain terms: These scenarios aim to provide a deeper understanding of how existentialist concepts manifest in everyday life.

 This middle step carries forward 16 essential Existentialist concepts.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 One honest test after reading is whether the reader can use Essential Existentialist Concepts to sort a live borderline case or answer a serious objection about Existentialism: Key Concepts.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.